nate102938/nate102938/README.md

     * Predicted positive or negative product sentiment using NLP techniques and classification modeling.
 * Feb-23 - [Twitter Ads 2.0](https://github.com/nate102938/twitter_classifier) (Phase 5 - Individual Project - Capstone)
     * Predicted the primary interest and/or political affiliation of a Twitter user NLP techniques and classification modeling on the user's most recent tweets.
-    * Defined and sourced the model training dataset from the Twitter API, collecting ~130K tweets from a curated list of ~600 accounts.
+    * Sourced and labeled the model's training and test dataset from the Twitter API, consisting of ~130K tweets from a curated list of ~600 accounts.